A Perfect Day (2015 film): Reception

 On Rotten Tomatoes, the film holds a 71% approval rating, based on 58 reviews.
 The consensus reads: "Aid workers get their due in A Perfect Day, which is just different and well-acted enough to overcome its logy pace and narrative clichés".
-On Metacritic, the film holds a score of 59 out of 100, sampled from 15 critics, indicating "mixed or average reviews".
+On Metacritic, the film holds a score of 60 out of 100, sampled from 20 critics, indicating "mixed or average reviews".

 Manohla Dargis of The New York Times said that, the film is "a serviceable, watchable movie".
-Lou Lumenick of the New York Post and Henry Barnes of The Guardian compared the film's humor to that of M*A*S*H, while Chris Nashawaty of Entertainment Weekly criticized female characters of Mélanie Thierry and Olga Kurylenko for being "disappointingly thin".
+Henry Barnes of The Guardian compared the film's humor to that of M*A*S*H, while Chris Nashawaty of Entertainment Weekly criticized female characters of Mélanie Thierry and Olga Kurylenko for being "disappointingly thin".

 Awards and nominations

 Benicio del Toro was presented with the honorary award, Heart of Sarajevo, at the Sarajevo Film Festival.